-A third-offense DUI (or refusal) in Alaska can be charged as either a misdemeanor or felony, depending on the recentness of the prior offenses.
-Thus, the jail, fines, and license penalties can vary greatly.
-This article outlines the different charges and the possible penalties you'll face if convicted of a third-offense DUI in Alaska.
+A third-offense DUI in Alaska (also called "operating under the influence" or "OUI") can be charged as a misdemeanor or felony, depending on the recentness of the prior offenses.
+The jail, fines, and license-related penalties can vary greatly for these two classifications.

-Jail time.
 A third DUI conviction in Alaska carries 60 days to one year in jail.
-The mandatory 60 days can be served under house arrest if the court and the commissioner of corrections approves.
+The mandatory 60 days can be served under house arrest if the court and the commissioner of corrections approve.

-Vehicle.
-Additionally, the court can order the driver's vehicle be forfeited and sold.
+Additionally, the court can order the driver's vehicle to be forfeited and sold.

-Driver's license.
-The driver's license will be revoked for three years following a misdemeanor third DUI violation.
+The driver's license will be revoked for three years following a misdemeanor third-DUI violation.
 After the driver's license is reinstated, the offender must use an ignition interlock device (IID) for an additional 18 months.
 Some drivers are eligible for a hardship license to get to and from work with the use of an IID during the revocation period.

 A DUI violation in Alaska will be charged as a third-offense felony if the offender has two prior DUI convictions within the last ten years.